personalmedia/clip/docs/host-your-own.md

 Beware that you have to host your own TURN server to enable transfers between different networks.

-Follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1) or deploy it via Docker (Step 5).
+Follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1).

-You can use the `docker-compose-coturn.yml` in this repository.
-See [Coturn and CLIP via Docker Compose](#coturn-and-clip-via-docker-compose).

 Alternatively, use a free, pre-configured TURN server like [OpenRelay](https://www.metered.ca/tools/openrelay/)